 Read more about arousal and desire

-Our bodies are our minds and our minds are our bodies.
-Related to this, our bodies can store memories which means that it can be more difficult for us to enjoy some areas being touched than others.
-If someone has experienced pain, or trauma, or stigma, or shame about a particular area of their body then it can be hard for people to feel pleasure from it.
-A lot of people feel shame about their genitals from a young age because of everything we learn about how clitorises should look and how penises should look.
-The same is also true for other parts of our body.
-So sometimes there might be areas of the body we need to avoid with people, or do other things first, or which require some preparation to make us feel okay about doing (eg lube, or turning the lights down, or them touching themselves first, or keeping pants on).
+A lot of people feel shame about their genitals from a young age because of everything we learn about how they ‘should’ look.
+The same is also true for other parts of our body and also penises.
+So sometimes there might be areas of the body we need to avoid with people.
+Or do other things first.
+Or which require some preparation to make us feel okay about doing (eg lube, or turning the lights down, or them touching themselves first, or keeping pants on).

 How to feel better about your body